-To collect coverage for Simulink Design Verifier functions, on the Coverage pane of the Configuration Parameters dialog box, select Objectives and Constraints.
+To collect coverage for Simulink Design Verifier functions, on the Coverage pane in the Configuration Parameters dialog box, select Objectives and Constraints.

 The Summary section shows coverage results for the entire test and appears at the beginning of the Model Coverage report.